syncfusion-content/wpf-docs/wpf/Scheduler/Reminder.md

 ## Adding reminders
-You can configure the appointment reminders with `SchedulerReminder`.
+You can configure the appointment reminders with [SchedulerReminder](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SchedulerReminder.html).
 The `SchedulerReminder` has the following properties for reminder alert,

 <table>
 <tr>